 Cons

-• No tools or leather included — finishing products only
+• No leather included

 Check Price on Amazon →